Abdullah Abdullah

 Abdullah ran against President Hamid Karzai in the 2009 Afghan presidential election, coming second with 30.5% of the total votes.
 In 2010, he created the Coalition for Change and Hope which became the National Coalition of Afghanistan in 2011 and is one of the leading democratic opposition movements in Afghanistan.
 He ran again in the 2014 presidential election and went to the second round with 45% the total vote.
 His closest rival, Ashraf Ghani, had secured 35% of the total vote.
 Due to signs of fraud, the results of the second round were heavily contested and led to a deadlock.
 Despite the controversy regarding the results of the second round of elections, the final certified result by the Independent election commission of Afghanistan shows that Ashraf Ghani received 55.3% of the votes while Abdullah Abdullah secured 44.7% of the vote.
-After months of talks and US mediation, the two candidates established a national unity government in which Abdullah served as the Chief Executive of Afghanistan.
+After months of talks and US mediation, the two candidates established a national unity government in which Abdullah was the Chief Executive of Afghanistan.

 Following the collapse of the Islamic Republic of Afghanistan on 17 August 2021, leader of the Taliban-affiliated Hezb-e-Islami party Gulbuddin Hekmatyar met with Abdullah and Karzai in Doha, seeking to form a government.
 Reports emerged on 25 August that a 12-member council will be formed to govern the de facto newly reinstated Afghanistan.
 Reportedly 7 members were already agreed upon: Abdullah himself, Karzai, Hekmatyar, Abdul Ghani Baradar, Mullah Yaqoob, Khalil-ur-Rehman Haqqani, and Haneef Atmar.
 However, it was later announced that Abdullah Abdullah and Karzai had failed to secure roles in the new government.

 Early life

 Abdullah was born in the second district of Kārte Parwān in Kabul, Afghanistan.
 He is the son of a Pashtun father, Ghulam Mahyyoddin Zmaryalay, from the Kandahar area, and a Tajik mother from Panjshir.
-His early years were split between living in Panjshir Province, Kandahar and Kabul, where his father was serving as an administrator in the land survey, and subsequently the audit section of the Prime Minister's office.
+His early years were split between living in Panjshir Province, Kandahar and Kabul, where his father was an administrator in the land survey, and subsequently the audit section of the Prime Minister's office.
 His father was a senator during the final years of King Zahir Shah's rule.
 Abdullah has seven sisters and two brothers.
-His nephew was journalist Muhammad Fahim Dashti, who served as the spokesman for the National Resistance Front (NRF) during the Republican insurgency in Afghanistan.
+His nephew was journalist Muhammad Fahim Dashti, who was the spokesman for the National Resistance Front (NRF) during the Republican insurgency in Afghanistan.

 Until he became a government minister, Abdullah had only a first name; demands from Western newspaper editors for a family name led him to adopt the full name "Abdullah Abdullah".
 Abdullah is married, and has three daughters and a son.